hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 > Now on a 'compute' computer, all other commands should be the same.

 Now, we can download our data to an appropriate directory.
 Good data management practices will ensure we have an organized project directory for our analysis.
-Then, we can change directories to the folder to which we plan to download the data.
+We can create and change directories to the folder to which we plan to download the data.

 ```bash
 mkdir -p mov10_rnaseq_project/data/counts